 - If there are primary and secondary calls to action, the primary call is always on the right, secondary on the left.

-- Modals appear using a fade in transition, and display in a modal state.
+- Modals appear using a fade in transition.

 End-of-flow success validation